sarbbottam/sarbbottam.github.io/_posts/2014-10-27-tale-of-two-submit-buttons.markdown

 var submitForm = function(e) {
   e.preventDefault();
   e.stopPropagation();
-  // some action, like validation greetingForm.submit();
+  // some action, firing beacon with the value of the submit button greetingForm.submit();
 };